‘Why didn’t you tell me that when I was inside?’: Walmart worker says dad came in to buy a Spider-Man electric car. He can’t believe what he did next

 Working in retail often means employees are expected to put up with customers who are doing the absolute most to get the best bang for their buck.

-From a complaint as simple as wishing customers would not insist on using their reusable bags during a rush, to customers who choose to use self-checkout but end up needing help scanning their items anyway, employees of large grocery chains have had much to complain about online.
+From wishing customers would not insist on using their reusable bags during a rush to customers who choose to use self-checkout but end up needing help scanning their items anyway, employees of large grocery chains have had much to complain about online.

-One Walmart employee says that he recently helped a customer who not only had a million questions about the Power Wheel car he purchased for his son while in-store—he also wanted the employee and his co-workers to assemble it for him.
+One Walmart employee says that he recently helped a customer who not only had a million questions about the Power Wheels car he purchased for his son while in-store—but he also wanted the employee and his co-workers to assemble it for him.

-In a video posted to TikTok by user Louie (@skylouieee) who primarily creates content about his daily life and rants about working for national grocery chain Walmart, he says a customer purchasing a Power Wheel toy car was asking a lot of questions on the way to pay for the item.
+In a video posted to TikTok by user Louie (@skylouieee), who primarily creates content about his daily life and rants about working for national grocery chain Walmart, he says a customer purchasing a Power Wheels toy car was asking a lot of questions on the way to pay for the item.
 The video has garnered over 116,000 views over three days since it was first posted.

 “These people giving me gray dreads,” he says in the video.
 “Why do y’all come up here expecting us to do everything?”